 There are now two ways to fill out a Landscape Water Conservation Report.

-1. Visit the BC Water Calculator to input all the information from your design and ensure it meets efficiency requirements.
+1. Visit the BC Water Calculator to input all the information from your design and ensure it meets water efficiency requirements.
 This tool is a fantastic way to learn the water needs of many types of plants and landscaping material.
 Instructions on how to complete the report are available in "Users Guide" which can be found under Help tab of the website.

 2. Download the Landscape Water Conservation Report (.xls).